Berklee Academic Policies

 The Berklee Laptop Purchase Program (BLPP) includes an Apple laptop computer, peripherals, and licensing to essential software applications in use at Berklee.
 Please visit berklee.edu/computers for more information.

 The Student Computer Support Center (SCSC) at Berklee provides technology support to students.
 Please visit berklee.net/sc for more information.

 Principal Instrument and Change of Principal Instrument Policy

 The college requires all students to declare a principal instrument upon application to the college.
 In order to graduate, students must meet the graduation requirements on a single principal instrument.

 Students should be aware that changing from one instru- mental department to another may jeopardize scholarship status, extend progress toward graduation, and significantly affect future semester changes; it will also incur additional fees for private instruction.
-Scholarship recipients must consult with the Office of Scholarships and Student Employment before changing their principal instrument, as it may affect future scholarship eligibility.
+Scholarship recipients must consult with the Office of Student Financial Services before changing their principal instrument, as it may affect future scholarship eligibility.

 A student may request a change of principal instrument(s) by completing a Change of Principal Instrument request form and being granted approval by the chair of the new instrumental department.
 Forms can be found at the individual instrument departments or the Performance Division office, both of which can also provide information and advising on the possible implications of such a change.